FortiethAtom4/nanoscrape/README.md

 5/22/2024
 - Added an optional argument to choose a user agent for the scrape session.
 - Experimental speed optimizations.
 Tests showed a significant increase in average scrape speed with no misordering or loss of quality.
     - This is still in testing and may be changed.
+See Bugs for more information.
 - A potential bugfix for the automated login bug.
 Tests are still ongoing.

 5/21/2024